Case

 We’ll think about if low or mid cost assistive technology could achieve the same outcome as your requested home automation supports would.
 You should explore assistive technology options first with your occupational therapist.

 We’ll also think about what parts of your home it would be reasonable to fund home automation supports in.
 We would only fund home automation supports in the parts of your home that you need to access regularly.
+We would talk to you about how you live in your home to work out what is reasonable and necessary.

 We would not fund home automation to parts of your home you don’t regularly use, like the bedrooms of other adults.